grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 __anynomous__ : If I remember correctly, gene did not implement all feedback, which was a major rewrite and tackling a couple of issues.

 __phyro__ : I also agree with yeast, bounties put a lot of review and maintenance responsibility on everyone that may not be well thought out
-I think tromp had some questions that were not addressed
+I think tromp had some questions that were not addressed.

 __anynomous__ : Ok, so reopening is pointless then.
 I mean the CC is unfortunately not technically capable of reviewing any core tech.